Cosmo-Tech/cosmotech-api-csharp-client/docs/ScenariorunApi.md

 <a name="runscenario"></a>
 # **RunScenario**
-> ScenarioRunBase RunScenario (string organizationId, string workspaceId, string scenarioId)
+> ScenarioRun RunScenario (string organizationId, string workspaceId, string scenarioId)

 run a ScenarioRun for the Scenario